If you’re on this site, chances are you love your car, and you like to make some modifications here and there.

 Classic car owners might be restoring their car to its original glory while making some improvements along the way, and even minivan owners may need to make modifications to accommodate disabilities or convert it into a camper van.

 The options for aftermarket car modifications are endless, but you might hit a snag when it comes to purchasing car insurance to cover those changes.
-In this guide, we’ll walk you through what you should know about finding insurance coverage for your modified car.
+In this guide, we’ll walk you through what you should know about finding modified car insurance.

 What Is A Modified Car?